totalpave/chromium-crosswalk/base/allocator/README.md

 Unified allocator shim
 ----------------------
-On most platform, Chrome overrides the malloc / operator new symbols (and corresponding free / delete and other variants).
+On most platforms, Chrome overrides the malloc / operator new symbols (and corresponding free / delete and other variants).
 This is to enforce security checks and lately to enable the
 [memory-infra heap profiler][url-memory-infra-heap-profiler].
 Historically each platform had its special logic for defining the allocator symbols in different places of the codebase.
 The unified allocator shim is a project aimed to unify the symbol definition and allocator routing logic in a central place.

  - Full documentation: [Allocator shim design doc][url-allocator-shim].
- - Current state: Available and enabled by default on Linux, CrOS and Android.
+ - Current state: Available and enabled by default on Android, CrOS, Linux, Mac OS and Windows.
  - Tracking bug: [https://crbug.com/550886][crbug.com/550886].
- - Build-time flag: `use_experimental_allocator_shim`.
+ - Build-time flag: `use_allocator_shim`.

 **Overview of the unified allocator shim**
 The allocator shim consists of three stages:
 ```
 +-------------------------+    +-----------------------+    +----------------+